Canon 1D vs G5X

-The Canon EOS-1D and the Canon PowerShot G5 X are two digital cameras that were announced, respectively, in September 2001 and October 2015.
+The Canon EOS-1D and the Canon PowerShot G5 X are two digital cameras that were officially introduced, respectively, in September 2001 and October 2015.
 The 1D is a DSLR, while the G5X is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an one-inch (G5X) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the G5X provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1D has a resolution of 4.1 megapixels, whereas the G5X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is considerably smaller (65 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the G5X does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G5X has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.